opulencephp/docs/routing.md

 ```

 <h4 id="generating-urls-from-views">Generating URLs from Views</h4>
-URLs can also be generated from views using the `route()` template function.
+URLs can also be generated from views using the `route()` view function.
 Here's an example router config:

 ```php
 $router->get("/users/{userId}/profile", "UserController@showProfile", ["name" => "profile"]);